sungtaek/django-fhossapi/README.rst

 =====
-FHoSS-API
+Django-fhossapi
 =====

-FHoSS-API is a simple Django app to control FHoSS.
+Django-fhossapi is a Django module to make up FHoSS-API server.
+FHoSS-API controls the FHoSS(FOKUS Home Subscriber Server) data.
 For each question, visitors can choose between a fixed number of answers.

 Detailed documentation is in the "docs" directory.